 This book re-visits anti-racism within social work practice and education from a student focused and informed perspective based on lived experience and conversations, offering practical model and tools for students and lecturers that are tried and tested.

-stories of activism in social care and occupational therapy
+stories of activism by social care and allied health professionals

 Child Abuse from Ancient to Modern Times